 This site has a lot of worksheets, flashcards and more to teach Chinese characters, radicals, vocabulary, reading comprehension and others.

 This is my absolute favorite.
 This is the creation of two Hongkong teachers based overseas, with the aim of providing Cantonese materials to overseas Hongkonger parents to help them teach Cantonese to their children.
-In the past few months, Little Bean Cantonese has been churning out delightful magazines every two weeks Each new addition is announced on their Facebook page.
-To obtain a copy, you would need to like their page, and leave a comment on the post, and the download link and password would be sent to you via messenger.
-Please note each edition is a limited time offer.
-Totally worth the extra effort!
+In the past few months, Little Bean Cantonese has been churning out delightful magazines every two weeks.
+Each new addition is announced on their Facebook page.
 There are approximately 18-20 pages per book, with beautiful rich colour and delightful graphics.
 I especially love the ones with pictures of Hong Kong and Hong Kong culture/ food – it really brings Hong Kong closer to me.
 The plan is to create 50 magazines.
 There are also writing workbooks, and levelled readers.

 The magazines are of extremely high quality, and references the Hong Kong Chinese Lexical Lists for Primary Learning (香港小學學習字詞表 ) and Table of Frequently Used Characters 常用字字形表 Education Bureau of Hong Kong.